singlestore-labs/singlestoredb-python/README.md

 While this package is based on [PyMySQL](https://github.com/PyMySQL/PyMySQL) which is a pure Python-based MySQL connector, it adds various performance enhancements that make it faster than most other connectors.
-The performance improvents come from changes to the data conversion functions, cursor implementations, and a C extension that is highly optimized to improve row data reading.
+The performance improvements come from changes to the data conversion functions, cursor implementations, and a C extension that is highly optimized to improve row data reading.

 The package can be used both in a pure Python mode and as well as a C accelerated